David W. Lightfoot, M.Ed., Executive Director

 Jim recently retired after 25 years as the Director of the Threshold Program at Lesley University.
 During his tenure all four Threshold buildings were gutted and retrofitted to become accessible to all.
 The residential Wilbur House received a preservation award from the City of Cambridge.
 Jim started his career as an undergraduate volunteering at a program for special needs adults in central Massachusetts, becoming Assistant Director after graduation.
 After moving to Boston he continued his volunteer work at the Walnut Center in Somerville until he joined Communities for People overseeing the treatment programs for thirty special needs adolescents, one of whom attended LPS before coming to Threshold.
 Jim earned a BSBA from Nichols College and M.Ed. from Cambridge College.
 He and his partner Tim live in Cambridge.

 As Vice President of Marketing and Communications for the New England Aquarium, Jane has led an extensive re-positioning effort in print, broadcast and on the web highlighting the Aquarium’s role as a force for ocean conservation and environmental change.
 Before coming to the Aquarium, she spent nine years at Putnam Investments as a Senior Vice President, overseeing communications efforts for the retirement and International businesses.
 She spent a significant portion of her career in advertising.
-Jane also served as Development Director for the Federation for Children with Special Needs and is a parent of a current LPS student.
+Jane also served as Development Director for the Federation for Children with Special Needs and is a parent of a 2017 LPS graduate.
 She has a B.A. from the University of Massachusetts, Amherst and an Ed.M. from Harvard University.